A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments

 Many different approaches addressing the shortcomings of the global model have been proposed.
-One such approach is clustered learning (CL).
+One such approach is clustered learning (CL), that arises naturally in many applications.
+For example, consider a speech recognition problem.
+Speech recognition models are known to be sensitive to accents and dialects, e.g.,~\cite{speech1,speech2}, with software such as Alexa or Youtube's closed caption struggling with, e.g., Irish and Scottish accents.
+While English is spoken in both countries, the different accents necessitate different models.
+Another example is that of next word prediction considered in~\cite{sattler}, where users jointly train a language model for next-word prediction from text messages.
+The statistics of users' messages varies based on demographic factors, interests, etc. For example, messages composed by teenagers exhibit different statistics than those composed by elderly people.
+Both examples illustrate the need for \emph{personalized models}, catering to the needs of individual users.
+While desirable, complete personalization is not achievable in many applications, due to the sheer number of users and computational cost it incurs.
+CL offers \emph{partial} personalization, where users' models are not completely individualized, but the similarity of users belonging to the same group is exploited to create better models.
 The underlying assumption in CL is the presence of $K$ different data distributions $\mathcal{D}_k$, with each user sampling their data from only one of them.